Dark Energy Regulation with Approximate Emergent Conformal Symmetry: Scalar-Tensor Gravity

-The gravity part of the action (\ref{action}) is a form of Brans-Dicke gravity theory \cite{BD1,BD2} except the scalar potential term.
-In vacuum, without ${\cal L}_{m}$, it would be convenient to choose the Einstein frame redefining the metric as in the string inspired gravity \cite{D-brane}.
-However, in the presence of matters, it can not be simply done because a change of metric frame causes non-trivial couplings of the scalar field to matter fields of different spins in matter Lagrangian.
+In vacuum without ${\cal L}_{m}$, it would be convenient to choose the Einstein frame redefining the metric, $g_{\mu\nu} \rightarrow \Phi^{-2}g_{\mu\nu}$.
+However, in presence of matter, the frame change of metric makes couplings of the gravity scalar field to matter fields different depending on their spins in the matter Lagrangian, which gives a complicate matter energy-momentum tensor depending on the gravity scalar field in the new frame.